M3 Internal vs. External Events

 Introduction

-A big new social event is coming up.
-You are overwhelmed with the upsetting thought of how this new group of people will perceive you.
+A big social event is coming up.
+You are overwhelmed with the thought of how this new group of people will perceive you.
 Does your tone sound right?
 Do you play your part well?
 Do you say all the right things?
-Preoccupied with the way you present yourself, you don't even communicate with them truly.
-The social anxiety that you felt starts growing bigger because of your preoccupation with it.
-The event ends and you are just relieved that the stress has ended.
+You are preoccupied with the way you present yourself, and as a result you don't communicate with them authentically.
+The nervousness that you feel starts growing bigger because of your preoccupation with it.
+The event ends and you are relieved that the stress and overthinking has ended.
+This is an example of heightened internal awareness.

 Instructions